 - Ensure that processes consuming messages from the FedNow Service queues are long-running services that use persistent connections, potentially by using pooled connections.
-This helps to ensure optimal performance in configurations of clustered FedNow Service MQ queue managers. - Participants are allowed to have multiple connections open and are expected to make use of concurrent connections to send and receive messages to meet their performance needs. - Participants should consider solution designs that decouple the processing of messages received from the FedNow Service from the FedNow Service MQ servers.
+This helps to ensure optimal performance in configurations of clustered FedNow Service MQ queue managers. - Participants are allowed to have multiple connections open and are expected to make use of concurrent connections to send and receive messages to meet their performance needs.
+For Participants that maintain multiple connection points, the expectation is that all connections and queues, including readers and writers, are being monitored and maintained by the Participant to meet the FedNow Service requirements, including active monitoring of the connection and reestablishing the connection when necessary. - Participants should consider solution designs that decouple the processing of messages received from the FedNow Service from the FedNow Service MQ servers.
 This can be achieved by creating a layer that quickly pulls messages from FedNow Service queues and stores them locally onto a messaging, streaming or other storage solution, where the actual business processing can occur.